 For a long time, eggs have been the go-to breakfast and for good reason.
 Eggs have the highest proportion of choline (an essential vitamin for helping to create collagen) in any food.
 Eggs are also an excellent source of B vitamins and a good source of protein among other nutrients.
 Their yolks contain the highest proportion of beta carotene of any food which helps absorb the sun’s vitamin A and protects your skin from aging.
 Eggs contain choline, which improves your skin elasticity and prevents you from any wrinkles.

 Quinoa is a member of the grass family and is high in protein, iron and other minerals like zinc, copper, magnesium and calcium.
 Quinoa has a neutral flavor and does not need to be processed, so it can be eaten plain, as is, or cooked into different dishes.
 Quinoa contains all the essential amino acids your body needs to produce collagen.
-It is a good replacement for rice and is better for your body’s collagen production.

 8. Kale and Spinach, and Other Leafy Greens